 Felines

-Known as figures of liberty, intelligence, and grace, cats of all sizes are an enduring symbol in artistic history.
+cats as figures of liberty, intelligence, and grace.
+They come in all sizes and are an enduring symbol in artistic history.

 Canines